 - Name: Artur Nilsson

-- Number of lab members or colleagues (excluding PI, its ok to be solo!): I don’t have my own lab, but I’m affiliated with a lab (the JEDI-lab at Linköping University) and I have many collaborators in various constellations.
+- Number of lab members or colleagues (excluding PI): I don’t have my own lab, but I’m affiliated with a lab (the JEDI-lab at Linköping University) and I have many collaborators in various constellations.

 - Location: Linköping University, Sweden

 - Grants: A Fulbright scholarship, a Crafoord research grant, some travel grants, and a few awards (the King Oscar II award for my doctoral dissertation and the Course Literature Honor’s Prize for a textbook I wrote with a colleague).

 - Success of lab’s members: Some major grants and awards in Sweden (e.g., from the Swedish Research Council, the National Committee for Psychology, and Riksbankens Jubileumsfond).

 Hello!
 Who are you and what are you working on?